ericstolly/cipher/chapters/chapter-2-infection.md

 )
 ```

-Yet agian.. just from looking at this code, we can gather a fair amount of information.
+Yet again.. just from looking at this code, we can gather a fair amount of information.
-  - The code writes many lines of code different files. (io.open, write, close)
+  - The code writes many lines of code in different files. (io.open, write, close)
   - It appears to infect the default resources of FiveM.
 (Due to the fact it writes lines that can be seen in fxmanifest.lua)
   - They are hiding function names encoded with UTF-8.